DarkOwlz1441/tic-tac-toing/README.md

 A tic-tac-toe command-line game, written in Lua scripting language.

+## Note for Windows users

+There's an alternate branch to this one with an actually runnable project in Windows environment.

 ## Running the game

 There's a binary in bin folder.
 It contains a binary file that contains the game.
 You can only execute it if the Lua interpreter is installed.